rclone/integration-test/README.md

     apt-get build-essentials

-Install the latest version of go from source
+Install the latest version of go from source.

 Make sure go path is added to .profile